 - specific site conditions

-For instance, generally speaking, the following species-specific application rates have been observed as being effective:
+For instance, in cases of increased deer or hog (feral pig) pressure, the following supplemental specie-specific application rates have been observed to be effective:

 ** In areas of high wildlife pressure (from deer or feral pigs) a subsequent application may be required.
 Here again, consult with an authorized product dealer.